DanOlner/archived-jekyll-site-danolner.github.io/_posts/2017-09-17-Learn_ggplot_and_R_using_English_house_price_and_wage_data.md

 ## Pulling out model values into a viz

-Percentage along the x axis: percent increase in house prices for a 1 percent increase in employment in wards for those TTWAs.
+X axis: percent increase in house prices for a 1 percent increase in employment in wards for those TTWAs.
 (Note point above: illustration of pulling out model values, not a good model!)

 ![center](http://danolner.github.io/figs/principlesOfVizWithGGPLOT/unnamed-chunk-5-1.png)